- Muhammad ibn Abdullah (c. 570-632) — founder and Prophet

 - Allah — the one god’s name in Arabic. literally “The God” (al-Lah)

 - Islam — Submission, from salama, submission to achieve peace

 - Qur’an — “reading”, “reciting” collected about 650-651, 20 years after Muhammad’s death from secretarial jottings of scribes.
 Life of Muhammad not recorded in detail for about a century.

 - hadith — “sayings”, oral traditions compiled in 9c and 11c, including chains of transmission.

 confession of full faith that “There is no god but Allah and his prophet is Muhammad”

 prayer five times per day (facing Mecca)

-daylight fast (food and water; sex) during holy month of Ramadan, the month of Muhammad’s revelation (begins 15 October 2004)
+daylight fast (food and water; sex) during holy month of Ramadan, the month of Muhammad’s revelation (begins 15 May 2018)

 almsgiving (Zakat, “justice,” rather than charity; often 1/40th of net worth)

 pilgrimage (hajj) to the Ka’ba in Mecca.